-In 2017, Eyeo GmbH turned control over the Acceptable Ads initiative to a committee comprised of advocates from three groups: User Advocates, For Profit advertisers and publishers, and Technical/Academic Experts.
+In 2017, Eyeo GmbH turned control over the Acceptable Ads initiative to the independent Acceptable Ads Committee (AAC) comprised of advocates from three groups: User Advocates, For Profit advertisers and publishers, and Technical/Academic Experts.
 According to Eyeo, the committee is a politically-neutral body, and conducts research, gathers feedback from adblock users, and deliberates the impact on all parties in the digital ad ecosystem before issuing new criteria changes.

 The Acceptable Ads program could provide a net-positive middle ground to balance publisher and consumer needs.
 The program has gained adoption by multiple adblocking platforms, each with pros and cons.
 When vetting an adblock revenue recovery solution that leverages an Acceptable Ads Exchange (AAX), publishers should consider the following: